Donna Brazile Accepting the 2016 Wonk Award

-O, The Oprah Magazine chose Ms. Brazile as one of its 20 “remarkable visionaries” for the magazine’s first-ever O Power List.
+O, The Oprah Magazine chose Ms. Brazile as one of its 20 "Remarkable Visionaries” for the magazine’s first-ever O Power List.
 In addition, she was named among the 100 Most Powerful Women by Washingtonian magazine, Top 50 Women in America by Essence magazine, and received the Congressional Black Caucus Foundation’s highest award for political achievement.
 In 2016, Ms. Brazile was awarded Wonk of the Year from the Kennedy Political Union at American University.
-In March 2018, Black Enterprise awarded Ms. Brazile with the Barbara Graves Legacy Award.
+In March 2018, Black Enterprise awarded her with the Barbara Graves Legacy Award.

 Ms. Brazile is currently an ABC News Contributor and was formerly a contributor to FOX News and CNN.
 She was the recipient of a Daytime Emmy Award for Outstanding Daytime Program, Good Morning America (2016-2017) and has been a prolific writer with her articles being published in nearly every major newspaper.
 Ms. Brazile moonlights as an actress and is especially honored to have made appearances on CBS’ The Good Wife, Netflix’s House of Cards, and BET's Being Mary Jane.
 Ask her and she’ll tell you that acting, after all, is the key to success in politics.

 Political Perspective.
 Veteran political strategist, Donna Brazile, delivers an in-depth look at the current Administration, the state of the current Congress, and the country’s political landscape.
 She analyses the hot political topics of the day, using behind-the-scenes insight gained from her days on the campaign trail and working alongside some of the biggest names in Washington.
 Brazile’s balanced scrutiny of politics and current events, from the view-point of a media veteran, gives audiences an entertaining and edifying experience they won’t soon forget.